pgRouting/workshop/docs/chapters/introduction.rst

 In other words, integrating pgRouting with other FOSS4G tools,

-Navigation for road networks requires complex routing algorithms that support turn restrictions and even time-dependent attributes. pgRouting is an extendable open-source library that provides a variety of tools for shortest path search as extension of PostgreSQL and PostGIS.
+Navigation for road networks requires complex routing algorithms that support turn restrictions and even time-dependent attributes. pgRouting is an extendible open-source library that provides a variety of tools for shortest path search as extension of postgreSQL and postGIS.

 The workshop will focus on shortest path search with pgRouting in real road networks, the workshop will show how to: